LTUC/amman-dotnet-401d2/Curriculum/Class19/lab/README.md

 1. 2 database tables (one database table for each model)
 1. Follow the Repository Design Architectural pattern within your implementation

-We can make the assumption that a ToDo can **only be a part of one ToDoList**
+We can make the assumption that a single ToDo item can **only be a part of one ToDo List**

 The following actions must also be true: